cisagov/LME/README.md

 - Quadlet configuration for containers is located in /quadlet/.
 These map to the root systemd unit files but execute as non-privileged users.

 **3. Environment Variables** \***TO EDIT**:\*
-- You only need to edit the /config/lme-environment.env file to set required environment variables.
+- Only edit the /config/lme-environment.env file to set required environment variables.

 \***TO EDIT**:\*
-The only file that really needs to be touched is creating `/config/lme-environment.env`, which sets up the required environment variables.
+The only file users needs to touch is creating `/config/lme-environment.env`, which sets up the required environment variables.
 Get your IP address via the following command:

 ```